Py543/sql/adventureworks/README.md

 4. Write a query that displays the count of orders placed by year for each customer using the Sales.SalesOrderHeader table.

-5. Write a query joining the Person.Person, Sales.Customer, and Sales.SalesOrderHeader tables to
-return a list of the customer names along with a count of the orders placed

-6. Write a query using the Sales.SalesOrderHeader, Sales.SalesOrderDetail, and
-Production.Product tables to display the total sum of products by ProductID and OrderDate.

 # Having Clause
 1. Write a query that creates a sum of the LineTotal in the Sales.SalesOrderDetail table grouped by the SalesOrderID.
 Include only those rows where the sum exceeds 1,000.

-2. Write a query that groups the products by ProductModelID along with a count.
-Display the rows that have a count that equals 1.

 # Subqueries
 1. Using a subquery, display the product names and product ID numbers from the